bick4ord/earthdata-search/README.md

 ### Deployment
 First, build the docker container that will host the deployment bundle:

     docker build --platform linux/amd64 -t earthdata-search:deploy .

 Do not publish this docker image since it may contain files with secrets.
+The cpu architecture is forced to amd64 since the `npm install` currently fails on apple silicon (arm cpus).

 When the time comes to deploy the application, first ensure that you have the required ENV vars set: